numist/numi.st/_posts/2022-01-08-objc-defer.md

                __cleanup__(__BA7F1207D89C2F82))) =
 ```

+Update: as one might have predicted, [Peter Steinberger and Matej Bukovinski beat me to it](https://pspdfkit.com/blog/2017/even-swiftier-objective-c/).
+They factored out the tokenpaste macro, which was probably a good idea.

 [^mmap]: as appealing as its promise is, `mmap` is bad and you should never use it unless you truly need garbage collected shared memory between processes, in which case your life already sucks and I'm sorry. `pread` and `pwrite` will set `errno` instead of crashing your process and are not nearly as slow as you think; you should stick with them until you can measure otherwise, at which point you should investigate doing your own paging because as I just said `mmap` is dangerous and bad.
 [^mincore]: If you have a problem with wild pointers then you _also_ have much bigger problems that you should solve first.
 If you're just hacking away on code that will never run on someone else's computer you should try [`mincore`](https://man7.org/linux/man-pages/man2/mincore.2.html) or [`mach_vm_read`](https://developer.apple.com/documentation/kernel/1402405-mach_vm_read).